diodeiot/zopflipng/README.md

 zopflipng is a native addon module of google's zopflipng.

 > [!WARNING]
 > Currently this package doesn't use pre-built binaries.
 It builds addon from source code while package is installed.
-Compilation process uses `Cmake`, `Make` or `Ninja` so these binaries should be in the path.
+Compilation process uses `Cmake`, `Make` or `Ninja` and `GCC` so these binaries should be in the path.

 ## Install